Purpose of the Thesis

 An honors thesis is a highly challenging and rewarding undertaking.
 It allows a student to study a single topic in great depth and integrate knowledge gained in previous courses.
 A thesis requires a considerable commitment of time and attention and is normally undertaken by only a small number of graduating seniors.
 For the highly motivated student it does, however, provide a unique opportunity to conduct original research or explore new ways of thinking about a subject.

-Thesis students will register for a LALS 99d each semester with the thesis advisor.
+Students wishing to complete a senior thesis based in LACLS must register for a LACLS 99d each semester with the thesis advisor.
 In order to register, you need to complete an Add Form that includes your thesis advisor's signature, and then bring the form to the Registrar's office in Kutz.
-Students are not eligible for honors unless they complete both semesters of LALS 99d.
-Students who are double majoring have the option to write and defend a single joint honors thesis and thus to graduate with honors in both their majors.
+Students who are double majoring have the option to write and defend a single joint honors thesis, and thus to graduate with honors in both their majors.

-In all cases, a LALS faculty member must be a member of the thesis committee, even when its primary home is the other department rather than LALS.
+In all cases, a LACLS faculty member must be a member of the thesis committee, even when its primary home is the other department rather than LACLS.